claudiafarkas/claudiafarkas/README.md

 - ⚡ Fun fact: ...
 -->

-# 💫 About Me:
+# About Me:
-My current educational pursuit involves delving into Machine Learning through Coursera.
+I am currently a masters student studying software engineering; specifically sofware engineering requirements.
 I have a profound interest in research and gathering data, and I am enthusiastic about promoting women's involvement in technology.
 Aspiring to excel in the field, I am on my path to becoming a data scientist.

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->